Grok: Definitions

-Heinlein describes Martian words as "guttural" and "jarring".
-Martian speech is described as sounding "like a bullfrog fighting a cat".
-Accordingly, grok is generally pronounced as a guttural gr terminated by a sharp k with very little or no vowel sound (a narrow IPA transcription might be /[ɡɹ̩kʰ]/).
-William Tenn suggests Heinlein in creating the word might have been influenced by Tenn's very similar concept of griggo, introduced in Tenn's 1949 story Venus and the Seven Sexes.
-In his later afterword to the story, Tenn says Heinlein considered such influence "very possible".

-Adoption and modern usage
+Adoption and modern use

 In computer programmer culture

 Uses of the word in the decades after the 1960s are more concentrated in computer culture, such as an InfoWorld columnist in 1984 imagining a computer saying, "There isn't any software!
 Only different internal states of hardware.
 It's all hardware!
 It's a shame programmers don't grok that better."

 The Jargon File, which describes itself as "The Hacker's Dictionary" and has been published under that name three times, puts grok in a programming context:

 When you claim to "grok" some knowledge or technique, you are asserting that you have not merely learned it in a detached instrumental way but that it has become part of you, part of your identity.
 For example, to say that you "know" Lisp is simply to assert that you can code in it if necessary – but to say you "grok" Lisp is to claim that you have deeply entered the world-view and spirit of the language, with the implication that it has transformed your view of programming.
 Contrast zen, which is a similar supernatural understanding experienced as a single brief flash.

 The entry existed in the very earliest forms of the Jargon File in the early 1980s.

-The 2005 book Perl Best Practices defines grok as understanding a portion of computer code in a profound way.
+The 2005 book Perl Best Practices defines grok as understanding a portion of computer code in a 'profound way'.
 It goes on to suggest that to re-grok code is to reload the intricacies of that portion of code into one's memory after some time has passed and all the details of it are no longer remembered.
 In that sense, to grok means to load everything into memory for immediate use.
 It is analogous to the way a processor caches memory for short term use, but the only implication by this reference was that it was something a human (or perhaps a Martian) would do.

-Examples of usage
+Examples of computer culture use

-A typical tech usage from the Linux Bible characterizes the Unix software development philosophy as "one that can make your life a lot simpler once you grok the idea".
+A typical tech use from the Linux Bible characterizes the Unix software development philosophy as "one that can make your life a lot simpler once you grok the idea".

-The 1994 book Cyberia covers its use in this subculture extensively:
+The 1994 book, Cyberia, covers its use in this subculture extensively:

 This is all latter day usage, the original derivation was from an early text processing utility from so long ago that no one remembers but, grok was the output when it understood the file.
 K&R would remember.